 Accounts receivable are presented net of an allowance for credit losses, which is an estimate of amounts that may not be collectible.
 Management provides for probable uncollectible amounts through an allowance so that the net amount reflects the amount that management expects to collect.
 In developing that allowance, management determines statistics for the probability of loss.
 These statistics are based on the Corporation's historical collection experience, adjusted for management's expectations about current and future economic conditions.
-The Corporation has recorded an allowance for credit losses in the amount of \$10,000 during the year ended December 31, 2023.
-The Corporation did not have an allowance for credit losses as of December 31, 2022.
+The Corporation has recorded an allowance for credit losses in the amount of \$30,000 and \$10,000 during the year ended December 31, 2024 and 2023 respectively.